ADSLAB-URyukyu/scs-sars-cov-2/README.md

     hscs.showBasicInformation()
 ````

-### How to use Human SCS Application with Coogle Colaboratory
+### How to use Human SCS Application with Google Colaboratory
 1. Download Human_SCS_Application and Protain Datasets
   * locate Human_SCS_Application.py at your google drive directry and Protain datasets at ./ncbi_dataset/protain.aa
 2. Open a new notebook in your google colaboratory and mount your google drive directory